sascha10000/angular-trace-log/README.md

 By now it's only tested with controllers, directives and factories.
 Usage on own risk.

 Further explanations:
 Basically some angular functions will be overriden at runtime.
-Therefore if errors occur, drop the include.
+Therefore if unexpected errors occur, drop the include.